 Bow Valley Pickleball Association

-The BVPA Level of Play assessment tool is attached HERE
+BVPA Level of Play Assessment Tool is attached HERE

 We want you to have fun and learn and grow in pickleball.
 Self-rating yourself too high, beyond your capability level, will not make pickleball fun for you or other members.